metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Command-generate-resources/README.md

 parts may be fully implemented while others may be left for later.

     - Improve documentation.
+    - Add initial documentation stub to the generated classes.
+    - Improve templates to generate code to which is more ready to use.
     - Append to the existing api.json if it already exists.
 More tests.

 # AUTHOR